hackolade/plugins/README.md

 unleash the power of our data modeling engine, we decided to rewrite the application and open up our features through a plugin architecture.

-With the customization of the properties pane, you’ll be able to control attributes specific to each DB at the following levels: model, container, collection, attribute, indexing, sharding, etc...
+With the customization of the properties pane, you're able to control attributes specific to each DB at the following levels: model, container, collection, attribute, indexing, sharding, etc...